department-of-veterans-affairs/notification-api/app/README.md

 ## Rate Limiting for SMS Sender
 Users can set different rate limits and rate limit intervals for each SMS sender.
 Rate limit is defined as the number of messages that can be sent by the SMS sender within the rate limit interval.
-Access to the API using a key is limited to 3000 requests per minute.

 When a user wants to send a notification, we check to see if the SMS sender associated with the notification has a rate limit.
 If they do, we have a specific task that attempts to deliver a text.
 The task will still go on the `send-sms`